rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 <h2 id="part-b" align="center">  Part B:  /register, API & DB basics </h2>

 In Part B, we'll register new users, and securely store their data in a database.
-Along the way, we'll set up our API and our database, and hash user passwords.
+Along the way, we'll:
+ - Set up our API
+ - Set up our database
+ - Hash user passwords
+ - Validate input from new users who want to register

 *Estimated time: ?? minutes*